waiyanhtn/lite-apps/README.md

 This repository contains not only the manifests for the individual Lite App definitions, but also a set of Java unit tests that validates & packages each Lite App.
 Once you clone this project to your local disk, open it in Android Studio as a Gradle project.
 After making changes to existing Lite Apps or creating your new Lite App, re-run all the unit tests with `./gradlew check` before submitting a pull request.

-### The `under_development` JSON field
+### The `UNDER_DEVELOPMENT` JSON field

 To exclude any Lite Apps that are not yet ready from being published automatically, add a new boolean field to `manifest.json`.
-It should be named `under_development` with the value set to `true`.
+It should be named `UNDER_DEVELOPMENT` with the value set to `true`.
 This will include it in internal processing, but will exclude it from being published.

 When ready to publish, simply remove this field, and re-run the tests and tools.